jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/tablesInsideDocument/tablesInsideDocument.rst

 How to create static a static table
 ===================================

-1. Click on table option in menu
+1. Click the "Table" button in the menu

 .. image:: pic_tablesInsideDocument/tableOptionInMenu.png
    :width: 400